 I think the best place to start a visit to Washington D.C. with kids is on the National Mall.
 With views of the U.S. Capitol building and the Washington Monument, your family will feel the energy of the nation’s capital.
 Start in the morning with a U.S. Capitol building tour.

 If you are visiting in the spring or summer, I suggest you get timed tickets online.
-You can also contact the office of your Congressional Representative for a free private tour.
+You can also contact the office of your Congressional Representative or Senator for a free private tour.
 Your representative likely has a form or instructions on his or her official website.

 If you have book lovers in your group, the Library of Congress should be your next stop.
 This often-overlooked building is perhaps my favorite place in Washington D.C.
 It is ornately decorated and the docent-led tour is interesting and free.
 The gift shop is a must for readers!